 Recommended by Marco Santos from Travel-Boo

-Today you can visit Guimarães and wander through the charming historic town centre, visit the Ducal Palace (Palace of the Dukes of Braganza), check out the Guimarães Castle or pay a visit to the Igreja de Nossa Senhora da Oliveira church.
+Today you can visit Guimarães and wander through the charming historic town center, visit the Ducal Palace (Palace of the Dukes of Braganza), check out the Guimarães Castle, or pay a visit to the Igreja de Nossa Senhora da Oliveira church.

 Practical information to plan your Guimaraes day trip from Porto